Frequently Asked Questions

 Q. Should I buy title insurance for myself (fee title insurance)?

 A. There are two types of title insurance: lender and fee.
 If you are a buyer financing the purchase through a bank you will be required to purchase on behalf of the bank a lender policy of title insurance.
-That insurance protects the bank from title problems if it has to later foreclose due to the buyer’s default.
-Examples of such title problems interfering with the bank’s foreclosure process are preexisting undischarged mortgages, judgments, tax liens or improperly handled estate issues.
+That insurance protects the bank from title problems.
+Examples of such title problems include preexisting undischarged mortgages, judgments, tax liens or improperly handled estate issues.

 A lender’s title insurance policy, however, protects the buyer from nothing.
 If, for example, after closing a neighbor claims that part of the back yard the buyer thought he or she was buying in fact belongs to the neighbor, the buyer must bear the cost of resolving the matter including the cost of litigation.
 If, on the other hand, the buyer purchased fee title insurance, the insurance company would pay the cost of resolving the matter, including the cost of going to court if necessary.

 How much does fee insurance cost?
 It depends.
 The buyer gets a break if a lender and fee policy are purchased at the same time, that is, at the time of closing.
-If the buyer does that the cost is reasonable: in the upstate New York market usually $150.00-400.00 above the lender’s title insurance premium.
-The premium cost increases as the value of the real property increases.
+If the buyer does that the cost is reasonable: in the upstate New York market usually $150.00-500.00 above the lender’s title insurance premium (but is sometimes more).
+The greater the value of the real property the higher the premium will be.
 Remember that title insurance is a one time premium.
 The buyer does not pay annually during the real property ownership as the buyer would, for instance, for auto insurance.

 Please contact our office for further information including a quote for fee title insurance on your specific transaction.